pumexx/pumex/README.md

                                     how many static instances per cell
 ```

 ### pumexdeferred

 Application that makes deferred rendering with multisampling in one window.
 The number of samples per pixel may be configured from command line ( see parameters below ).
 Available values of samples per pixel include : 1, 2, 4, 8.

 By default application uses depth prepass rendering, but you are able to switch it off using command line parameters ( see below ).

-Application presents how to use attachment produced by one render operation as input attachment in following render operation.
+Application presents how to use attachment produced by one render operation as input attachment in a following render operation.

 Famous Sponza Palace model is used as a render scene.